Table of Contents

 Alison’s case of anxiety attacks is not uncommon; a large percentage of people in society face anxiety attacks to some extent, albeit not to the extent that Alison did.

 At SSRF we have undertaken spiritual research into various case studies regarding mental illnesses.
-We have found that in most cases, problems with regards to the mind have their root causes in the spiritual dimension and not in the psychological.
+We have found that in most cases, problems with regard to the mind have their root causes in the spiritual dimension and not in the psychological.
 It has also been found through spiritual research that the spiritual root cause for most people is caused due to departed ancestors.

 To overcome such problems SSRF recommends beginning with: